History of the Internet: ARPANET

-By December 1969, a four-node network was connected by adding the Culler-Fried Interactive Mathematics Center at the University of California, Santa Barbara followed by the University of Utah Graphics Department.
-In the same year, Taylor helped fund ALOHAnet, a system designed by professor Norman Abramson and others at the University of Hawaiʻi at Mānoa that transmitted data by radio between seven computers on four islands on Hawaii.
+In 1969, Taylor helped fund ALOHAnet, a system designed by professor Norman Abramson and others at the University of Hawaiʻi at Mānoa that transmitted data by radio between seven computers on four islands on Hawaii.

+By December 1969, a three-node network was connected by adding an IBM 360/75 computer using the OS/MVT operating system from the Culler-Fried Interactive Mathematics Center at the University of California, Santa Barbara followed by the fourth, a DEC PDP-10 computer using the Tenex operating system the University of Utah Graphics Department.

-Steve Crocker formed the "Network Working Group" in 1969 at UCLA.
+Steve Crocker, a graduate student at UCLA, formed the "Network Working Group" in 1969.
 Working with Jon Postel and others, he initiated and managed the Request for Comments (RFC) process, which is still used today for proposing and distributing contributions.
-RFC 1, entitled "Host Software", was written by Steve Crocker and published on April 7, 1969.
+RFC 1, entitled "Host Software", was written by Crocker and published on April 7, 1969.
 The protocol for establishing links between network sites in the ARPANET, the Network Control Program (NCP), was completed in 1970.
 These early years were documented in the 1972 film Computer Networks: The Heralds of Resource Sharing.

 Roberts presented the idea of packet switching to the communication professionals, and faced anger and hostility.
 Before ARPANET was operating, they argued that the router buffers would quickly run out.
 After the ARPANET was operating, they argued packet switching would never be economic without the government subsidy.
-Baran faced the same rejection and thus failed to convince the military into constructing a packet switching network.
+Baran had faced the same rejection and thus failed to convince the military into constructing a packet switching network.

 Early international collaborations via the ARPANET were sparse.
-Connections were made in 1973 to the Norwegian Seismic Array (NORSAR), via a satellite link at the Tanum Earth Station in Sweden, and to Peter Kirstein's research group at University College London, which provided a gateway to British academic networks, the first international heterogenous resource sharing network.
+Connections were made in 1973 to Norway (NORSAR), via a satellite link at the Tanum Earth Station in Sweden, and to Peter Kirstein's research group at University College London, which provided a gateway to British academic networks, the first international heterogenous resource sharing network.
 Throughout the 1970s, Leonard Kleinrock developed the mathematical theory to model and measure the performance of packet-switching technology, building on his earlier work on the application of queueing theory to message switching systems.
 By 1981, the number of hosts had grown to 213.
 The ARPANET became the technical core of what would become the Internet, and a primary tool in developing the technologies used.